0% VAT on solar panels: what it covers and when it ends

 When does 0% VAT end?

-The 0% rate is confirmed until 31 March 2027.
-After that date, it is scheduled to revert to the reduced rate of 5% (not the full 20% standard rate).
-The reversion to 5% is less dramatic than many assume — it means roughly an extra £250–£350 on a typical 4kWp system versus the 0% rate.
+The 0% rate runs until 31 March 2027.
+From 1 April 2027 it is legislated to revert to the reduced rate of 5% (not the full 20% standard rate).
+The reversion to 5% is less dramatic than many assume — on a typical 4kWp system it means roughly an extra £375 versus the 0% rate.

 Does 0% VAT apply in Scotland, Wales, and Northern Ireland?